diglt/Informative-Lua/README.md

 # Informative-Lua

-Place to describe lua functions to help people!
+This is a repo in which I attempt to detail / explain some topics relating to exploiting functions, either to help me remember or for you to learn something yourself.